Turnout reaches disparaging levels. Baker, Coakley grossly underperforms.

 If this remains constant, and it certainly has, it shouldn’t come as a surprise to see Massachusetts’ three independent candidates overperform expectations in November.

 It’s very easy to dismiss such results as the normal voter apathy associated with primaries, but for Massachusetts, it goes further than just Tuesday’s primary.
 Like a weed, it has dug its roots into the innermost workings of local government.
 Local elections all over have plummeted to embarrassing lows, as well as turnout in Massachusetts’ last statewide elections.
 This writer’s native Charlton barely cracked 5% this last spring in a town of over 9,500 registered voters.
 When former Speaker of the House Tip O’Neal said all politics is local, the Massachusetts mammoth had no idea that large families would one day become electoral power-brokers.

 A common question in election official circles is “what can we do?”
-A mix of traditional GOTV efforts have been only superficial, bringing voters to the polls who then proceed to either vote for single candidates, or vote once and never return.
+A mix of traditional GOTV efforts has been only superficial, bringing voters to the polls who then proceed to either vote for single candidates or vote once and never return.
 Voter dissatisfaction with the election process also remains a consistent issue.
-Since the primary elections of 2010, numerous voters have voiced encouragement with the notion of a blanket style primary, as is used in Louisiana, and in a way, California, but there’s significant concerns in whether this would actually damage the electoral process even more.
+Since the primary elections of 2010, numerous voters have voiced encouragement with the notion of a blanket style primary, as is used in Louisiana, and in a way, California, but there are significant concerns about whether this would actually damage the electoral process even more.

-One thing for certain however, is that voters in the Cradle have been increasingly taking such a liberty for granted, and it’s only a matter of time before they find themselves stuck with a selection of candidates, as well as their parties, only representing those that bothered to show up.
+One thing for certain, however, is that voters in the Cradle have been increasingly taking such liberty for granted, and it’s only a matter of time before they find themselves stuck with a selection of candidates, as well as their parties, only representing those that bothered to show up.

 But, perhaps, that’s exactly what might be needed to finally fix things.